Your Provo SaaS hit 200 employees and finance is reconciling NetSuite against three spreadsheets every month-end

 Exactly what you get

 A focused service layer that sits beside NetSuite, SAP, Dynamics, or Odoo and owns the logic those suites cannot model for a Provo SaaS or direct-sales firm: subscription revenue recognition, multi-entity consolidation, and a commission engine tied to your real genealogy.
 It reads orders from the ERP, applies your rules, and writes journal entries back so your month-end close stops living in a spreadsheet.
-Pair it with your accounting software for payouts and a business intelligence dashboard for board-ready revenue views.
+Pair it with your accounting software for payouts and a business intelligence (BI) dashboard for board-ready revenue views.

 How to choose a developer in Provo